 #5 Super Mario Maker 2

 While the game has a campaign for players to go through, the main focus of this game is to build your own unique levels.
 Players can use assets that come from Super Mario Bros., Super Mario Bros.
 3, Super Mario World, New Super Mario Bros.
 U, and Super Mario 3D World.
-Of course, you can play the different user-generated levels as well which is a thrill either as a solo experience or co-op.
-Now if we can only get Nintendo to offer a similar gameplay experience for The Legend of Zelda.
+Of course, you can play the different user-generated levels as well, either as a solo experience or with co-op enabled.

 #4 Animal Crossing: New Horizons

 Let’s add some context here—this game was released right at the start of the pandemic, so immersing oneself in an island getaway full of things to do was the perfect escape.
 Animal Crossing: New Horizons is the latest entry in the franchise but retains classic gameplay elements like fishing, decorating one’s house, making money, and socializing with villagers.
 Overall, the game offers an open-ended experience where relaxation is derived through anything from creating and customizing characters that reflect the player’s own identity, to hunting down rare items.
 Multiplayer support allows players to visit other users’ islands to trade, fish, and more.
 Check out these tips and our Before You Buy if you’re new to the game.

 #3 Shovel Knight